Huimincheng2015/Huimincheng.github.io/_pages/awards&honor.md

 -**Best Beginning student 2021**

-Awarded by University of Georgia.
+-Awarded by University of Georgia.

--**Entrepreneurial Team Lead of UGA NSF I-Corps program 2019** Awarded by University of Georgia.
+-**Entrepreneurial Team Lead of UGA NSF I-Corps program 2019** -Awarded by University of Georgia.

 -**Bargmann Travel Fund for The 2019 Joint Statistical Meetings 2019** Awarded by University of Georgia.